dvalenciar/robotic_arm_environment/README.md

 In the followings links, you can find a step-by-step instruction section for simulating, controlling, and running this repository with the robotic arm:

 * **Simulation in Gazebo and ROS2** --> [Tutorial-link](https://davidvalenciaredro.wixsite.com/my-site/services-7)
-  - how to configurate and spawn the robot in Gazebo
+  - Configurate and spawn the robotic arm in Gazebo
-  - add a position controller
+  - Move the robot with a simple position controller

 * **Custom RL Environment** --> [Tutorial-link]
   - how create the RL environment